 Rio de Janeiro - Beaches, Carnival & Sugarloaf Mountain with the Statue of Christ on top.

-National Anthem - With its translation in English.
+Brazilian National Anthem - with its translation in English.

 The official language is Portuguese which a little different from that spoken in Portugal.
 You will find that if you know Spanish, Brazilians will generally be able to understand you, though you will generally have no idea about what they are saying.
 When Portuguese is written, you will see many similarities to Spanish though spoken it is very different.